-General practice supervisors are essential to the Australian General Practice Training (AGPT) program.
+General practice supervisors are essential to the success of the Australian General Practice Training (AGPT) program.

 GP supervisors teach, inspire and support the next generation of GPs through their training by providing one-on-one teaching, supervision, support, feedback and advice.
 Regular face-to-face educational activities and in-practice education from the GP supervisor to the GP registrar occurs through the GP registrar training.
 GP registrar training cannot exist without dedicated and skilled GP supervisors.